JetBrains-Research/reflekt/reflekt-plugin/src/test/resources/io/reflekt/plugin/analysis/data/objects21_test/description.md

-### Objects: subtypes and annotations invokes
+### Objects: supertypes and annotations invokes

 This project contains `Reflekt` invokes.
-First use `withSubTypes` without arguments, then use `withAnnotations` without arguments.
+First use `withSupertypes` without arguments, then use `withAnnotations` without arguments.